MengesJean/cook-app-next/README.md

-# 🍲 Cook App - Application de Recettes
+# 🍲 Cook App - Recipe Application

-> **⚠️ PROJET EN COURS DE DÉVELOPPEMENT ⚠️**

-Une application moderne de gestion et partage de recettes de cuisine, construite avec Next.js 15 et utilisant une API NestJS.
+A modern recipe management and sharing application, built with Next.js 15 and using a NestJS API.

-## 📋 À propos
+## 📋 About

-Cook App est une plateforme complète permettant aux utilisateurs de découvrir, créer, partager et gérer leurs recettes préférées.
-L'application offre une expérience utilisateur fluide et intuitive, avec une architecture moderne basée sur les Server Components et Server Actions de Next.js.
+Cook App is a comprehensive platform that allows users to discover, create, share, and manage their favorite recipes.
+The application offers a smooth and intuitive user experience, with a modern architecture based on Next.js Server Components and Server Actions.

-## 🚀 Fonctionnalités
+## 🚀 Features

-- **🔐 Authentification sécurisée** : Système d'authentification JWT avec refresh tokens
+- **🔐 Secure Authentication**: JWT authentication system with refresh tokens
-- **📱 Responsive Design** : Interface adaptée à tous les appareils
+- **📱 Responsive Design**: Interface adapted to all devices
-- **🔍 Recherche de recettes** : Filtres avancés par catégorie, ingrédients, temps de préparation
-- **👤 Profils utilisateurs** : Création et gestion de profils personnalisés
-- **❤️ Collection de favoris** : Sauvegarde des recettes préférées
-- **📝 Création de recettes** : Éditeur intuitif avec formatage riche
-- **🌙 Mode sombre** : Thème clair/sombre pour un confort de lecture optimal
+- **🔍 Recipe Search**: Advanced filters by category, ingredients, preparation time
+- **👤 User Profiles**: Creation and management of personalized profiles
+- **❤️ Favorites Collection**: Save your favorite recipes
+- **📝 Recipe Creation**: Intuitive editor with rich formatting
+- **🌙 Dark Mode**: Light/dark theme for optimal reading comfort

 ## 🛠️ Technologies